serokell/blog-posts/Alex and Happy Part 2/article.md

 This will cause Happy to build a chain `(((atom atom) atom) atom) atom` when parsing.
 Note that even though the left side was stated to be an `exp`, eventually, we must reach an `atom` to terminate parsing.

-With it, function applications should now be left-balanced.
+With it, function applications should now be left-biased.

 #### Parsing conditional expressions